 Berify is on a mission to protect your images online and make discovering stolen content easy.
 Before we explore how to search using an image, let’s first get to WHY.
 Why Is It I… Read More

 Use our image matching algorithm to search over 800 million images along with image data from all of the major image search engines.

-Today, there are numerous reverse image search sites that work hard to provide customers with the information they are looking for.
+Today, numerous reverse image search sites work hard to provide customers with the information they are looking for.
 A reverse image search can be used to find plagiarized work, lost connections, suspicious characters and more.

 We ran searches on the following sites: Google, Bing, TinEye, Pixsy and Image Raider.
 Due to the site being down for the past few weeks, we excluded Image Raider’s results.
 We also wanted to know what the pros and cons of each site were.
 We used the same three images on all five sites, as follows:

 Being able to search a logo is great for analyzing marketing efforts.
 You can see where your content is doing well and keep the ads cranking.